new to shooting?

 The staging area also provides a large bulletproof glass window that gives you an opportunity to observe others and prepare you for your shooting experience.
 Take a second to mentally prepare yourself and familiarize yourself with the sights and sounds around you.

 Our RSOs are friendly, knowledgeable, and helpful.
 Do not hesitate to inquire with questions.
 If you informed our team during check-in our RSO will be able to identify you when you enter the shooting bay.
 They are trained to look for a specific tag that our front desk assigns new or newer shooters to the range.
+Should they need to approach you to address any safety concerns they will put one hand on your shoulder while grabbing your firing arm with the other (if you are holding a firearm).
+This helps to inform you that they need your attention and secures your firing arm for everyone’s safety, yours included.

 If you hear cease-fire, you must clear your firearm.
 “Clearing your Firearm” includes removing the magazine and emptying the chamber or barrel.
 Then, after locking the slide or bolt back, place it facing down range on the table.